 South Africa's rand retreats from six-week high

-JOHANNESBURG, April 9 (Reuters) - The South African rand retreated from its six-week peak early on Friday as the market took a breather after dovish signals from the U.S. Federal Reserve spurred a risk rally.
+JOHANNESBURG, April 9 (Reuters) - The South African rand retreated from a six-week peak on Friday, taking a breather after dovish signals from the U.S. Federal Reserve spurred a rally in riskier assets.

-The rand was awaiting a new catalyst to provide direction following the recent risk rally, said Citadel Global executive director Bianca Botes.
+"That the ZAR was not able to use this momentum to gain against the greenback suggests speculator sentiment towards the local unit remains somewhat cautious," said economists at ETM Analytics.

+"Most of its recent resilience and relative strength rooted in real trade flows rather than a more positive outlook on South Africa’s reform prospects."

-Emerging market currencies rose this week on weakness in the dollar and U.S. treasury yields after the minutes from the Fed's latest meeting showed that the bank was in no hurry to tighten monetary policy.
+Most emerging market currencies rose this week on weakness in the dollar and U.S. treasury yields, especially after minutes from the Fed's latest meeting showed that the bank was in no hurry to tighten monetary policy.

 Lower U.S. interest rate expectations boost investor appetite for emerging markets assets, such as the rand, which offer higher returns but carry more risk.